PutraGandaD/FinSera/README.md

 - Laila Dwi Latifa

 ## How to try this app?
-Download the application from this [Releases](https://github.com/FinSera-SYNRGY7/FinSera-Android/releases/tag/pre-release) page. <br>
+Download the latest version of application (APK) from this [Releases](https://github.com/FinSera-SYNRGY7/FinSera-Android/releases) page. <br>
 And the credential for login = <br>
 Username : johndoe <br>
 Password : password123 <br>